 This white chicken korma is a creamy, mild curry with wonderful delicate spices.
 The chicken is browned and then braised with yogurt.
-I love how quick and easy it is to throw together this tasty meal – less than 45 minutes, start to finish.
+I love how quick and easy it is to throw together this tasty dish.

 Lately I’ve been immersed in the cookbook “At Home with Madhur Jaffrey.”
 There are so many wonderful, accessible Indian recipes in the book but her recipe for “Bangladeshi White Chicken Korma” caught my attention.
 It looked simple and delicious but also, whenever I hear about Bangladesh, I think back to a memorable event in my early childhood: “The Concert for Bangladesh.”
 Back in 1971, in my home town of New York City, a big concert at Madison Square Garden was organized by George Harrison and Ravi Shankar to raise relief money for the people of Bangladesh.
 It was all over the news – masses of Bangladeshi people were injured, starving and homeless following a bloody civil war for independence from Pakistan on top of flooding and devastation from a cyclone.
 The Concert for Bangladesh was the first concert of its kind – a large-scale effort by famous musicians to raise money for humanitarian aid.
 I’ll never forget the amazing music and the images of starving children and the good feeling that we were all part of a big plan to help.